thecodepatch/pinmeto-client/README.md

 # Contributing

-Please use [CSharpier](https://csharpier.com/) with Run on save activated to keep formatting consistent.

 To run unit tests, you need to have an `appsettings.private.json` file in the unit test project.
 Copy the already existing file `appsettings.private.json.example` and remove the `.example` suffix.
 Then enter the connection details for your PinMeTo account (note! don't use a production account, as